 Lyse looks at what all the uncertainty might mean, and relates the risk organisations face with the sort of risks she takes to cover a story.
 A board member of Inter Mediate, an NGO dedicated to dialogue and negotiation amongst some of the world’s most intractable conflicts, Lyse also considers how opposing sides can find common ground.
 With honesty, energy, and even humour, she focuses on the human stories behind the headlines.
 She explains how people demonstrate reasons for hope, displaying warmth and resilience in the toughest of circumstances.
 After dinner she talks about taking selfies with Iraqi tribal sheikhs (as ISIS approach just a few miles away) and why, despite her work, she’s an unshakeable optimist.
 An accomplished host and moderator, she brings her journalistic skills to the conference stage, keen to get to the heart of the matter whilst ensuring those attending leave with new knowledge and understanding.

-As well as covering stories and events on the ground Lyse has produced documentaries on Syria and Gaza.
-She has received many international awards for her journalism and reporting, including Emmy, Peabody, and Sony Gold awards, and has served as a Council Member of the Chatham House foreign affairs institution.
+As well as covering stories and events on the ground Lyse has produced documentaries on Syria, Gaza and Afgahnistan, the latter a major focus of her more recent reporting, and fronted the Radio 4 series Her Story Made History, in which she interviews some of the most influential but overlooked women in modern politics, journalism and campaigning.
+She has received many international awards for her journalism and reporting, including Emmy, Peabody, and Sony Gold awards, as well as being appointed a member of the Order of Canada and an OBE, and has served as a Council Member of the Chatham House foreign affairs institution.

 JLA Speakers Breakfast